davidsneal/simplesharebuttons/readme.txt

 == Frequently Asked Questions ==

 This plugin has a dedicated website!
-Check out the<a href="www.simplesharebuttons.com/wordpress-faq/" target="_blank" rel="nofollow"> FAQs page</a>
+Check out the<a href="www.simplesharebuttons.com/wordpress-faq/" target="_blank"> FAQs page</a>

-Visit <a href="http://make.simplesharebuttons.com" target="_blank" rel="nofollow">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!
+Visit <a href="http://make.simplesharebuttons.com" target="_blank">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

 Please visit the <a href="http://www.simplesharebuttons.com/forums/forum/wordpress-forum/">WordPress Support Forum</a> for any assistance you may need.